1424 - Dependent Re-verification (DRV)

-If employees provide re-verification documents for disenrolled, eligible dependents after the re-verification due date, HR offices must re-enroll the family members prospectively for health, dental, and Premier vision benefits.
+If employees provide re-verification documents for disenrolled, eligible dependents after the re-verification due date, HR offices must re-enroll the family members prospectively for health and dental benefits.
 THIS MAY RESULT IN A GAP OF BENEFIT COVERAGE.
 Permitting event codes:

 my|CalPERS – “Add Dependent—Re-enrollment of Verified Dependent” code.

 Dental Permitting Event Code – 13A

 If a child's 26th birthdate coincides with the employee’s re-verification cycle, CalPERS will administratively remove the child from health benefits upon the child turning age 26.
 The employee should inform the HR office to remove the child from dental benefits, if enrolled.
 The best practice is for HR staff to view regularly the CalPERS “Dependent Verification Health Event Report” to disenroll ineligible health dependents from dental benefits, if enrolled.